The Brand Continuum

 Why leaders don’t see it until it’s too late

-People don’t see the structural failure because the signals are subtle and usually overshadowed by what appears to be progress.
+Leaders don’t see the structural failure because the signals are subtle and usually overshadowed by what appears to be progress.

 The early symptoms are ambiguous: